lawderp/100-days-of-code/r1-log.md

 Got the point where you could sign up and should connect to FB, but didn't work.
 Then played around w realtor onboarding, and got pre-approval animations synced up.

 ### Day 55 (2/24)
+[Firebase] - finalllly figured out the issue: one of my functions wasn't actually returning anything cause of ES6 syntax (need to explicitly return objects).
+Then implemented sign in link.